Kew Gardens train crash: Aftermath

 A four-way investigation was quickly convened after the Kew Gardens collision.
 The official cause of the crash was determined to be the disregard of the "Go Slow" signal by the Babylon train's engineer, who died in the crash.
 He had instead reacted to the "All Clear" signal half a mile ahead.
 The brakeman of the Hempstead train was also criticized for leaving his train unprotected during the critical moments.

 The accident happened only nine months after another crash involving LIRR trains at Rockville Centre killed 32 people.
-The LIRR had suffered from years of underinvestment, as the cars involved in this crash were built during 1910 and their ages were typical of the fleet's as a whole.
+The LIRR had suffered from years of underinvestment, as the cars involved in this crash were built during the 1910s and their ages were typical of the fleet's as a whole.
 The New York Public Service Commission had prevented the LIRR from increasing fares between 1918 and 1947, despite the railroad's increased operating costs.
 At the time of the accident, the LIRR had already filed for bankruptcy reorganization.

+On November 25, Governor Thomas E. Dewey of New York appointed New York City’s construction coordinator Robert Moses, former Secretary of War Robert P. Patterson and former Justice Charles C. Lockwood on the Temporary Long Island Railroad Commission to conduct a "sweeping study" into all aspects of the railroad’s problems "in order to make it a safe, sound and efficient means of transportation."
+The Commission issued its preliminary report on January 20, 1951, recommending state purchase and operation by non-profit public authority of the railway service.
+Dewey, however, opted for active state involvement in order to reorganize the bankrupt railroad and grant tax and other concessions to keep it continuing under private ownership under a Long Island Authority, provided that it would be able to attract new investments.
+Otherwise, as a last resort, the authority should have the power to acquire and operate the railroad.

-In an investigative report published in response to the crash, the Public Service Commission found that fatigue and a lack of proper crew procedures were elements in both the Rockville Centre and Kew Gardens crashes.
+In an other investigative report published in response to the crash, the Public Service Commission found that fatigue and a lack of proper crew procedures were elements in both the Rockville Centre and Kew Gardens crashes.
 The commission suggested six improvements that could be made to the LIRR, including signal improvements and automatic train control.
 After the crash, the LIRR began a $6 million program to install Automatic Speed Control (ASC) on its tracks.
 The first segment of ASC went into service in May 1951.
 The Pennsylvania Railroad (the then-owner of the LIRR) terminated the bankruptcy and began a 12-year improvement program at a cost of $58 million.
 The LIRR was exempted from much of its tax burden and gained freedom to charge realistic fares.
 Ultimately, the LIRR became reorganized as part of the Metropolitan Transportation Authority, which was formed to manage the LIRR and still operates it.